noenomblot/ADA_P3-jekyll/index.md

   </summary>
   <div>
     <p>
-      Across all levels of analysis — between clusters, within clusters, and between specific communities — one pattern remains consistent: Reddit does not react uniformly.
+      Across all levels of analysis between clusters, within clusters, and between specific communities, one pattern remains consistent: Reddit does not react uniformly.
 Attention spreads asymmetrically, influence depends on context and perceived importance, and engagement is shaped by the same selective pressures that govern real-world interaction.
     </p>
     <p>
       So the next time you follow a hyperlink to another subreddit, pause for a moment before scrolling past.
-That click may pull you into the center of an unfolding conversation — one that strengthens old ties, challenges existing narratives, or subtly reshapes the structure of a community.
+That click may pull you into the center of an unfolding conversation, one that strengthens old ties, challenges existing narratives, or subtly reshapes the structure of a community.
 In doing so, you become part of the same collective dynamics that quietly turn Reddit into a map of the world it reflects.
     </p>
   </div>
 </details>